jcorporation/myMPD/docs/installation/compiling.md

 ### Compile time options

 Compile time options are set through environment variables.
+This variables are valid for the `build.sh` script and for calling cmake directly.

 | ENVIRONMENT | DEFAULT | DESCRIPTION |
 | ----------- | ------- | ----------- |